9 Things You Didn’t Know About Prince Jonah Kūhiō Kalaniana‘ole

 3. HE WAS THE LAST PRINCE OF HAWAI‘I ...

-Kūhiō was the first Native Hawaiian and only royal-born delegate to U.S. Congress.
+Kūhiō was the first prince in U.S. Congress.
 He served as a Republican for 19 years, until his death in 1922.
 During his time, he introduced the first bill for Hawai‘i statehood (1919) and the Hawaiian Homes Commission Act (1920).
 He also restored the Royal Order of Kamehameha I, established the first Hawaiian civic club, and got funds to construct Pearl Harbor and create Hawai‘i Volcanoes National Park.

 5. HE HAD A MEN’S CLUB